All Episodes

 Sounds like everything is in the air.

-Basically, everything's possible at this point.
+Basically everything's possible at this point.

-There are no aliens, they're not alien ships.
+There are no aliens.

 Yeah, I don't think there's any anti-gravity.

-And so what how do you explain the credible reports that say, hey, these things were behaving in a way that no earthly thing knows how to behave?
+And so how do you explain the credible reports that say, hey, these things were behaving in a way that no earthly thing knows how to behave?

-The easy explanation is they didn't see it, or they imagined it, or they lied, or they made it up, or they were mistaken, or they dreamed it, or whatever.
+Or they imagined it or they lied or they made it up or they were mistaken or they dreamed it or whatever.

-But the most obvious explanation is it didn't happen at all.
+The most obvious explanation is it didn't happen at all.

 All right, let's see.

-Uh Portland.
+Portland.

-So Trump is going to send troops to Portland to protect the war ravaged Portland and any of our ice facilities under siege.
+So Trump is going to send troops to Portland to protect the war-ravaged Portland and any of our ICE facilities under siege.

-So I guess there are big protests against ice up there.
+So I guess there are big protests against ICE up there.

 So he's sending the military.